AnnaSyme/LGtutorial/tutorial.md

 Workflow link: https://usegalaxy.org.au/u/anna/w/data-qc

-What it does:
-* Reports statistics from sequencing reads
+* What it does: Reports statistics from sequencing reads

-Inputs:
-* long reads (fastq.gz format)
-* short reads (R1 and R2) (fastq.gz format)
+* Inputs: long reads (fastq.gz format); short reads (R1 and R2) (fastq.gz format)

-Outputs:
-* For long reads: a nanoplot report (the HTML report summarizes all the information)
-* For short reads: a MultiQC report
+* Outputs: For long reads: a nanoplot report (the HTML report summarizes all the information).
+For short reads: a MultiQC report

-Tools used:
-* Nanoplot
-* FastQC
-* MultiQC
+* Tools used: Nanoplot, FastQC, MultiQC

-Input parameters
-* None required
+* Input parameters: None required

-Workflow steps
-* Long reads are analysed by Nanoplot
-* Short reads (R1 and R2) are analysed by FastQC; the resulting reports are processed by MultiQC
+* Workflow steps: Long reads are analysed by Nanoplot.
+Short reads (R1 and R2) are analysed by FastQC; the resulting reports are processed by MultiQC

-Report shows
-* Workflow steps

-Options
-* See the tool settings options at runtime and change as required.
-* Alternative tool option: fastp
+* Options: See the tool settings options at runtime and change as required.
+Alternative tool option: fastp

 *Run workflow*